Interviews

 Tips When Following Up on a Job Interview

-These are the top five tips to keep in mind on your quest for following up with hiring managers:
+These are my top tips to keep in mind when following up with hiring managers:

 • Keep your email concise (shorter is better)